MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/d3dxtoradian.md

 ## <a name="return-value"></a>Rückgabewert

-Das-Makro gibt den Wert für den Grad im Bogenmaß zurück.
+Das Makro gibt den Gradwert im Bogenmaß zurück.

 ## <a name="requirements"></a>Anforderungen